Traveling to France during Covid-19: What you need to know before you go

 What's the Covid situation?

-France has been one of the hardest hit countries in Europe, suffering over 3.4 million cases and 80,295 deaths as of February 10.
+France has been one of the hardest hit countries in Europe, suffering nearly 3.7 million cases and more than 85,000 deaths as of February 24.
 However, the numbers are far lower than they were in early November, when more than 86,000 cases were reported in a single day.
 In late December, case numbers fell to under 9,000 a day.
 But they've since increased again, with 26,406 new cases reported on February 3.
 The situation remains critical, with ongoing concerns about hospital capacity.

 France relaunched its test and trace app in October.
 TousAntiCovid is available for iPhone and Android devices.

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on February 24.